Bentley Bentayga SUV review

 A well-heeled family that wants something a bit more special than a Q7 will find lots to like in the Bentayga.
-It’s extremely spacious and has an ambience like flying first class, making the Audi Q7 seem a bit ‘premium economy’ in comparison.
+It’s extremely spacious and has an ambience like flying first class – especially in the EWB version – making the Audi Q7 seem a bit ‘premium economy’ in comparison.
 This does come at the expense of boot space, though – at 484 litres, the Bentayga’s boot is over 100 litres smaller than that of the Range Rover and doesn’t have that car’s split tailgate.
 The plug-in hybrid has even less boot space.
 An Event Seat is an optional extra – this slides out to provide a space for two adults to sit under the tailgate, but it takes up lots of boot space and doesn’t seem likely to be used regularly.

 While the Bentayga doesn't sell in large enough numbers to allow us to truly rate its reliability, its proven engines and common ancestry with the Audi Q7 and Porsche Cayenne should give owners some reassurances.
 In the same vein, while the Bentayga might never go through Euro NCAP crash tests, the Q7 has already been awarded five stars.